UPDATED AUGUST 10, 2023

 Trust me, it happens.
 And I’ve seen it way too many times not to give it a mention here.

-When you post the link, always test it before you publish it.
+When you post your link, always test it before you publish it.

-If your offer or sales page is getting visitors but those visitors are not converting into customers, you need to look at your sales copy.
+If your landing page is getting enough visits, but they’re not converting, take another look at your sales copy.

-Remember my note at the end of the very first point about keeping track of the links you posted?
+Remember my earlier note about keeping track of the links you posted?